Configuring your server

 Always do docker compose down

+If you wish to use an external S3 provider, you can edit the configuration with your provider's credentials, and set are_local_buckets

+Check out Configuring S3 to understand more about configuring S3 buckets.

+for API Endpoints and their web app runs over :3201

 .
-If you wish to bring any external S3 provider, you just have to edit the configuration with appropriate credentails and details given by the provider.
-And set are_local_buckets

-to false.
-Check out Configuring S3 to understand more on how to configure S3 buckets and how the communication happens.

-for API Endpoints and the Client Web App is run over :3201

-(both on localhost).
-You can login to MinIO Console Web UI by accessing localhost:3201
+You can login to MinIO Web Console by opening localhost:3201

-If you face any issues related to uploads then checkout Troubleshooting Bucket CORS and Frequently Answered Error related to S3
+If you face any issues related to uploads then checkout Troubleshooting bucket CORS and Frequently encountered S3 errors.

-Ente Photos Web app is divided into multiple sub-apps like albums, cast, auth, etc. These endpoints are configurable in the museum.yaml under the apps.*
+The web apps for Ente Photos is divided into multiple sub-apps like albums, cast, auth, etc. These endpoints are configurable in the museum.yaml under the apps.*

 section.